January 28, 2021 4 min read

 A second study, in the British Journal of Sports Science,found runners gained 4.2 seconds in a 1,500-meter run over their competitors who were not on caffeine.
 That might not seem like much, but to an elite athlete a gain of 4.2 seconds can mean the difference between first and last.

 Studies show caffeine does enhance athletic performance, this video says.

 Caffeine also improves one’s mental focus, which obviously has benefits beyond the field of athletic endeavor.
 It can help you concentrate on the job of working out.

-And Men’s Fitness and WebMD reported on the analgesic effects of coffee.
-Says a 2009 article in WebMD:
+And Men’s Fitness and WebMD reported on the analgesic or pain-relieving effects of caffeine.
+Says an article in WebMD :